HARI SREENIVASAN: The Islamic State has entered our consciousness for multiple reasons.

 And that’s part of it was because they were hearing all these stories about the military prowess and the savagery of the ISIS fighters.
 So it does really have an impact on the battlefield.

-HARI SREENIVASAN: Philip Smyth you mentioned earlier kind of almost the hijacking of conversations.
+HARI SREENIVASAN: Phillip Smyth you mentioned earlier kind of almost the hijacking of conversations.

 They’re not trying to hijack aircraft, but they’re trying to get into the consciousness of people who are talking about anything from Nutella to the Ice Bucket Challenge.